40 Wall Street: Start of construction

-Superstructure
+Superstructure and completion

 In July 1929, the builders held a ceremony where William A. Starrett, head of the Starrett Corporation, drove the first rivet into the building's frame.
-Starrett received a $5 million loan the same month to finance the building.
+Starrett received a $5 million loan that same month to finance the building.
 Work on 40 Wall Street progressed quickly, and the contractors completed four stories each week.
-The site was active 24 hours a day, with 2,300 workers working in three shifts, and interior furnishing progressed as the steel frame rose.
+The site was active 24 hours a day, with 2,300 workers working in three shifts; interior furnishing progressed as the steel frame rose.
 Workers used passenger elevators to transport materials, obviating the need for temporary construction cranes.
 Matsui described the steel frame as a "web system of rigidity", with joints and diagonal beams providing both lateral bracing and wind bracing.
 The steel frame for 40 Wall Street was manufactured in Bethlehem, Pennsylvania; transported to Jersey City, New Jersey, using 800 railcars; shipped across the Hudson River via barge; and transported from the dock to the construction site via truck.
-Derricks then lifted the steel beams into place, where groups of four workers riveted the steel beams onto the frame.
+Derricks then lifted the steel beams into place, where groups of four workers riveted them onto the frame.
 As the tower rose, the derricks were themselves lifted two stories at a time.

-After the steel frame had been constructed, workers installed the tower's facade by hanging pieces of curtain wall from the steel frame.
+Workers then installed the tower's facade by hanging pieces of curtain wall from the completed steel frame.
 Interior work proceeded simultaneously with the facade installation.
-The steel superstructure had reached the 40th story by September 1929, when interior plasterwork began.
+The steel superstructure reached the 40th story by September 1929, when interior plasterwork began.
 The building topped out on November 13, 1929.
 By that time, the steel frame had reached 900 ft above street level, the facade had been completed to the 54th story, and much of the internal furnishing had been completed.
 By December, rental agents Brown, Wheelock, Harris, Vought & Company were leasing out the space at the Chrysler and Manhattan Company buildings, which aggregated 2 e6ft2.

-The 40 Wall Street Corporation gave a $12.5 million mortgage for the building's completion in December 1929, and the corporation was planning a bond issue of an equivalent value by January 1930.
+The 40 Wall Street Corporation gave a $12.5 million mortgage for the building's completion in December 1929, and the corporation planned a bond issue of an equivalent value by January 1930.
 The building's roof was covered with scaffolding by March 1930, although Manhattan Company officials denied that they were trying to increase the building's height.
-The work was completed one week ahead of schedule.
+The work was completed one week ahead of schedule, on May 1, 1930.
 Several workers received craftsmanship awards in a ceremony at the end of April 1930.
-The building was completed by May 1, 1930, and it officially opened on May 26.
+The building officially opened on May 26.
 In total, $24 million had been spent on construction.
-Four workers had died while constructing 40 Wall Street; at the time, the building had around the same mortality rate as other projects of similar scale.
-Paul Starrett, of the Starrett Corporation, said that "Of all the construction work which I have handled, the Bank of Manhattan was the most complicated and the most difficult, and I regard it as the most successful."
+Four workers died while constructing 40 Wall Street; a similar mortality rate to other contemporary projects of similar scale.
+Paul Starrett, of the Starrett Corporation, said: "Of all the construction work which I have handled, the Bank of Manhattan was the most complicated and the most difficult, and I regard it as the most successful."